Alovoa/alovoa/README.md

 - Images (except the official logo, which is still WIP) are public domain.
 - Third-party web libraries can be found under resources/css/lib and resources/js/lib and have their own license.
 - Third-party Java libraries can be found in the pom.xml and have their own license.

+### Note:
+- Pull requests are not currently accepted, as it's still in early development.
+Suggestions are always welcome!